Declining or Refusing Notary Service

 Interfering with, Bribing or Influencing a Public Official

-13. If the customer makes threats, assaults, or attempts to obstruct, intimidate, deceive, bribe, influence or coerce the notary.
+13. If the customer makes threats, assaults, or attempts to interfere with, obstruct, intimidate, deceive, bribe, influence, or coerce the notary.

 15. Most customers are polite and cooperative when seeking notary services.
-Some customers are rude, insulting, disrespectful, angry, enraged, loud, disruptive, abusive, condescending, degrading, uncooperative, or unreasonable.
-Some businesses establish policies for dealing with disruptive customers.
+Some customers are rude, insulting, disrespectful, angry, enraged, loud, disruptive, abusive, condescending, lecturing, degrading, uncooperative, immature, or unreasonable.
+A business may establish policies for dealing with disruptive customers.

 A judge in court would likely give a warning to a disruptive party, and then issue a contempt of court charge if the disruptive behavior continues.
 The U.S. Post Office has refused service to disruptive customers who refused to follow rules of conduct.
 A notary may decline, refuse or postpone notarial service until the customer showing contempt agrees to act in a manner showing respect for the dignity of office.